Want to Help?

 - Attend and represent LRSN at shows and events throughout the year.

-- Support the PR, Administration and Events Manager to produce and distribute promotional material where required
+- Support the PR, Administration and Events Managers to produce and distribute promotional material where required

 LRSN is made up of people who are passionate about making a difference to the future and lives of Lincolnshire’s rural and agricultural community and have experience in our areas of work.